Nency-Ravaliya/self-healing-devsecops-pipeline/aws-she-builds-tech-article.md

 - **Thinks** with the help of GenAI (Amazon Bedrock) to decide the best fix
 - **Acts** by automatically patching, creating Pull Requests, and alerting your team

 All of this happens on AWS, using Lambda, Terraform, and a suite of cloud-native services.
 The result?

 A self-healing pipeline that keeps your software secure, 24/7.

 ---

-## Architecture: How the Magic Happens
+## Architecture:

 The pipeline is designed to work like a 24/7 DevSecOps engineer, using an AI Agent to automatically detect, analyze, and fix vulnerabilities.
 The process is simple: